SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ARTISAN

-Artisans are crafting experts who can contribute to your research and crafting projects (see Research and Crafting).
+[[Artisan|Artisans]] are crafting experts who can contribute to your research and crafting projects (see Research and Crafting).

 *(Playtest note: The Research and Crafting section is still to come.)*